1. Take breaks outside

-Take a break from facing the computer screen to go for a quick 10-15 minute walk outside.
-No matter where the office is located, soaking in some Vitamin D has been proven to boost mood and increase mental function.
-The short break can also give your brain time to subconsciously work on persistent problems or to brainstorm.
+Take a break from looking at your computer screen with a 20-minute walk outside.
+A quick change of scenery and soaking in some Vitamin D has been proven to boost mood and increase mental function.
+The short break can also give your brain time to subconsciously think through persistent issues or to brainstorm.

-The urge to get out of work and into the nice weather understandably increases in the summer months.
-Avoid counting down the hours until the workday ends; instead approach each day’s work as a series of deadlines.
+Avoid counting down the hours until the workday ends and instead, approach each day’s work as a series of deadlines.
 What are the deliverables you’re accountable for today?
-Activities outside the office may be tempting, but the workday shouldn’t end until each deadline has been hit and every project completed.
+The workday shouldn’t end until each deadline has been hit and every project completed.

-Longer daylight hours means it’s possible to put in an extra hour of work and still have time for fun during the evenings.
-Plan a reward for the end of the day – whether it’s dinner with friends, a summer concert, or a happy hour – and work hard to earn it.
+Longer daylight hours means it’s possible to put in an extra hour of work and still have time to enjoy the evenings.
+Plan a reward for the end of the day – whether it’s a new dinner recipe, a long walk or a happy hour with friends.

-Plan bigger activities for the weekends.
-Catch up with family and spend time with friends.
+Plan bigger activities for the weekends, like catching up with family and spending extended time outside.
 Run errands like grocery shopping or laundry so they don’t demand attention on weeknights, allowing for more time and freedom after work.

 Interested in sharpening up your skills this summer?
 See 15 free skill building resources here.